Transcripts are available in PDF and digital form. What is the difference?

 Original transcripts, made by persons unknown to us, are available in Special Collections in the University of Chicago Library.

-We have a new website, linked to our current website, that allows readers to search and explore all available transcripts by term, date, and speaker.
+The digital collection allows readers to search and explore all available transcripts by term, date, and speaker.
 Under "Audio & Transcripts" on the top navigation bar, click on "Digital Transcript Collection" for access to this resource.
 The site is also available at http://leostrausstranscripts.uchicago.edu.
-There is also a new way to order the list of transcripts: If you wish to order the list by year rather than alphabetically, click on the "Year" column heading on the "Transcript & Audio" page and the list will sort chronologically.
+You can order the list of transcripts by year rather than alphabetically by clicking on the "Year" column heading on the "Transcript & Audio" page and the list will sort chronologically.

 The Leo Strauss Transcript Project

 Leo Strauss is well known as a thinker and writer, but he also had tremendous impact as a teacher.
 In the transcripts of his courses one can see Strauss commenting on texts, including many he wrote little or nothing about, and responding generously to student questions and objections.
 The transcripts—amounting to more than twice the volume of Strauss’s published work—add immensely to the material available to scholars and students of Strauss’s work.

 Strauss’s students at the University of Chicago began to record and transcribe his courses in 1954.
 The collection of those audiofiles and transcripts is substantial: of the 39 courses Strauss taught at the University, 34 were recorded and transcribed; after Strauss left Chicago, courses taught at other institutions were also recorded, a practice that continued until his death in 1973.